 “I always knew I could go one of two ways with this… I could lie in bed, be depressed, not do anything, and take pain pills.
 Or I could fight—work out, try my hardest, and be the strongest and in the best shape that I can be.
 There’s no in-between with this.
 I chose to fight.”

 Since her accident in 2005, Tara Butcher has discovered her inner fighter – and inner athlete, thanks to support from CAF.
-She was struck by a car at 72mph that resulted in severe spinal cord damage and the amputation of her left leg below the knee.
+She was struck by a car at 72mph that resulted in severe spinal cord damage and the amputation of her left leg below-the-knee.
 She has run marathons, hiked Mt.
 Kilimanjaro and Mt.
 Whitney, and is a dedicated yogi.
 Her love for practicing yoga reminds us all to practice mindfulness and be present in our lives, as every day is a gift and what you make of it.

 Email Copy Version 2: